Forest Hills High School (New York): College readiness

 For the 2022–2023 school year, FHHS offered Advanced Placement classes in Art History, Biology, Calculus AB/BC, Chemistry, Chinese Language and Culture, Computer Science A, Computer Science Principles, English Literature and Composition, Environmental Science, French Language and Culture, Macroeconomics, Physics C: Mechanics, Psychology, Spanish Language and Culture, Spanish Literature and Culture, Statistics, US Government, United States History, and World History: Modern.
 As a general rule, FHHS administrators require students to take AP exams during the month of May.
 Fee waivers are available for students who qualify for free lunch.
 The percentage of students who took any AP class was 25% in 2020-21.
 The percentage of students who took any AP exam and scored a 3 or higher was 28.8% in 2012–2013.

 The average SAT scores were 523 in Math, 489 in Critical Reading and 492 in Writing.
 The average ACT scores were 25 in Math, 22 in English, 23 in Reading, and 22 in Science.

-Extracurricular activities and clubs

-The annual theater competition known as SING! pits seniors, juniors, and "sophmen" (freshmen and sophomores working together) against each other in a race to put on the best performance.
-Started in 1947 at Midwood High School in Brooklyn, SING! is a tradition at many New York City high schools.

-At Forest Hills, folk-rock legend Paul Simon participated in SING! as a student at FHHS in the late 1950s.
-Leslie Urdang, now a major Hollywood producer, chaired Senior SING! in 1972.
-SING! is now a huge school-wide event — in 2005, nearly 500 students participated.
-The entire production is written, produced, directed and funded by students.

-Forest Hills Comic Con

-The Forest Hills High School's comic book club has put on an annual "Comic Convention."
-It has been going on since 2016.
-The event is normally in May on a day in the weekend and features many different guests and artists selling autographs, doing commissions, and participating in panels.
-Over the past they have gotten C.J.
-Ramone from the Ramones, Marty Grabstein (Courage the Cowardly Dog) and Marvel Comics artist Sean Chen, as well as many more.
-Anyone from the public is encouraged to come and participate in the many events including karaoke, video game competitions, art, cosplay and dancing competitions, and more.
-The past few have been a few success, even getting coverage from the news.